joaompfonseca/cle-assignment1/README.md

 The first problem consisted...

 The second problem consisted on developing a sorting algorithm to sort an array of integers in a descending order.
 The chosen algorithm was bitonic sort, since it provides good parallel decomposition properties.
-A distributor thread is coordinates the sorting by assigning the appropriate tasks to each worker thread.
+A distributor thread coordinates the sorting by assigning the appropriate tasks to each worker thread.
 A first iteration involves the distributor equally spliting the array among the workers for each to perform a bitonic sort task.
 After that is done, the distributor assigns bitonic merge tasks over pairs of sorted parts of the array to each worker, terminating the threads that are not necessary anymore.
-This is repeated for larger and larger parts sizes, until the whole array is sorted.
+This is repeated for larger and larger sub-array sizes, until the whole array is sorted.

 **Course:** Large Scale Computing (2023/2024).